 3 DNP nursing stories that prove it’s worth it to advance

 Most of us are familiar with terminal degrees, which indicate you’ve reached the maximum level of education in a given field.
 Some common ones are Doctor of Medicine (M.D.), Doctor of Psychology (Psy.D.) and Juris Doctor (JD).
-In the world of nursing, however, a Doctor of Nursing Practice (DNP) and a Doctor of Philosophy (Ph.D.) in Nursing are the top tier.
+In the nursing industry, however, a Doctor of Nursing Practice (DNP) and a Doctor of Philosophy (Ph.D.) in Nursing are the top tier.

 While a Ph.D. in Nursing is more of a research-focused degree, a DNP qualifies nurses for doctorate-level clinical nursing practice.
 Both routes enable graduates to work as nurse practitioners (NP), although professionals with a Ph.D. in Nursing will often have to pursue a post-graduate certificate to become an NP.